Psych049/GardenFlow/ESP32_CONNECTION_GUIDE.md

-# ESP32 Connection Guide for FarmFlow Dashboard
+# ESP32 Connection Guide for GardenCare Dashboard

-This guide explains how to connect your ESP32 device to the FarmFlow dashboard using Supabase as the backend.
+This guide explains how to connect your ESP32 device to the GardenCare dashboard using Supabase as the backend.

 ## Prerequisites

 1. An ESP32 development board
 2. Sensors (DHT22 for temperature/humidity, soil moisture sensor)
 3. Arduino IDE or PlatformIO for development
-4. A FarmFlow dashboard account
+4. A GardenCare dashboard account
 5. WiFi network credentials

 ## Step 1: Register Your Device in the Dashboard

-1. Navigate to the System page in your FarmFlow dashboard
+1. Navigate to the System page in your GardenCare dashboard
 2. Click "Add Device" and fill in the required information:
    - Device Name: A descriptive name for your device
    - Device ID: A unique identifier for your device (e.g., ESP32_GARDEN_001)